 The practice had a recruitment policy and procedure to help them employ suitable staff, including for agency or locum staff.
-These reflected the relevant legislation.
+We saw vaccination histories for all clinical staff but evidence of adequate immunity to Hepatitis B was not available for 7 members of staff.